aktyz/arrays-lists-structured-data/README.md

 Comparing For and While Counting Loops

-Char class is deined by single quote, e.g. 'a', '1'...
+Char class can be recognised by single quote, e.g. 'a', '1' when String is formed with double quotes: "myString xzy"